-Obstacle 2: Early phase of deployment of advanced biofuels

-The deployment of advanced biomass and biofuels is currently still at a very early stage, and it can be expected that it will take considerable time until such a deployment is reached.
-New biorefineries based on advanced biomass need to be developed, and the necessary pre-project studies need to be carried out.
+Obstacle 2: Early phase of deployment of advanced biofuels The deployment of advanced biomass and biofuels is currently be carried out.
 This is a time-consuming process which can take more than ten years in total.
 Regarding the supply chains for these advanced biofuels, it can be supposed that inland vessels will play a role, but there can be competition from other modes of transport such as rail or pipelines.